 METAvivor's research program is advised by a team of preeminent scientists and oncologists specializing in metastatic cancer research and treatment.
 In addition to providing expertise regarding the research that METAvivor funds, our Research Advisory Board also supports the METAvivor patient community with up-to-date information about relevant news and progress regarding research and treatment for metastatic breast cancer.

 Dr. Danny R Welch

-Associate Director of Basic Science, University of Kansas Cancer Center
+Founding Director of the University of Kansas Medical Center’s (KUMC) Department of Cancer Biology

 Dr. Welch currently serves on the board of directors for the Cancer Biology Training Consortium and on the Extramural Scientific Advisory Board for the American Cancer Society.
 He is past president of the Metastasis Research Society, past chair of the National Institutes of Health/National Cancer Institute Cancer Genetics Study Section and has been actively involved with the American Association of Cancer Research (AACR).

 The focus of Dr. Welch’s research is on the science of tumor progression and the regulation of cancer metastasis.
 His lab has developed and characterized many widely used metastasis models, discovering six of the 30 known metastasis suppressors.
 Dr. Welch was the recipient of the first METAvivor Research Grant.

 Dr. Stuart.
 S. Martin, PhD.

 Associate Professor at the Greenebaum Cancer Center, University of Maryland, Baltimore

 Dr. Martin then did his postdoctoral training in Dr. Phil Leder’s Lab at Harvard Medical School where he combined functional genomic tissue culture systems with mouse models of breast cancer to examine how the cytoskeleton regulates tumor cell survival during metastasis.